bilalgul99/bilalgul99/README.md

 - 👋 Hi, I’m @bilalgul99
-- 👀 I’m interested in web development and of course little programming problesm in JAVA or C++
+- 👀 I’m interested in web development and of course little programming problems in JAVA or C++
 - 🌱 I’m currently learning Android App Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development and programming projects
 - 📫 How to reach me bilalgulsher99@gmail.com or simple whatsapp me on wa.me/923438037266

 <!---